-Unlike some cities, New Albany isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Albany are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Albany is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Albany is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Albany who work in office and administrative support (16.91%), sales jobs (11.58%), and food service (7.68%).
+There are especially a lot of people living in New Albany who work in office and administrative support (15.04%), sales jobs (11.89%), and food service (7.85%).

-In terms of college education, the citizens of New Albany rank slightly lower than the national average.
-16.64% of adults 25 and older in New Albany have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, New Albany is nearly on par with the US average for all cities of 21.84%: 17.46% of adults 25 and older in New Albany have a bachelor's degree or advanced degree.

 The most common language spoken in New Albany is English.
 Other important languages spoken here include Spanish and German.